ReetikaNEU/portfolio/public/pages/projects.md

 ---

-**AI-Powered Code Review with GitHub Integration**
+### **AI-Powered Code Review with GitHub Integration**
-_In Progress_

 **Purpose:**
 To automate code reviews in GitHub pull requests using AI and static analysis tools to enhance code quality and collaboration.

 **Scope of Work:**
-- Developing GitHub Actions workflows to trigger code analysis on pull requests.
+- Developed GitHub Actions workflows to trigger code analysis on pull requests.
-- Creating documentation to guide developers on tool usage and best practices.
+- Created documentation to guide developers on tool usage and best practices.
-- Using PyGithub API to analyze pull requests for bugs, inefficiencies, and coding standard violations.
+- Used the PyGithub API to analyze pull requests for bugs, inefficiencies, and coding standard violations.
-- Publishing feedback as inline comments in GitHub for improved collaboration and faster reviews.
+- Published feedback as inline comments in GitHub for improved collaboration and faster reviews.

 **Impact:**
-Streamlining development and providing reusable documentation for adoption in developer communities.
+Streamlined development processes and provided reusable documentation for adoption in developer communities, enhancing collaboration and code quality.

 **Technologies used:**
-- Python, GitHub Actions, PyGithub API, CodeBERT, Pylint
+- Python, GitHub Actions, PyGithub API, CodeBERT by Hugging Face, Pylint[GitHub](https://github.com/ReetikaNEU/AI_Code_Review)

 ---